cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 Fee: <coins>                                                // See value renderers for coins rendering.
 *Fee payer: <string>                                        // Skipped if no fee_payer set.
 *Fee granter: <string>                                      // Skipped if no fee_granter set.
-Tip: <coins>                                                // Skippted if no tip.
+Tip: <coins>                                                // Skipped if no tip.
 Tipper: <string>
 *Gas Limit: <uint64>
 *Timeout Height: <uint64>                                   // Skipped if no timeout_height set.